kristinemlarson/gnssrefl/README.md

 *orbit file options for general users:*

 - gps : will use GPS broadcast orbits (**this is the default**)
-- gps+glos : will use JAXA orbits which have GPS and Glonass (usually available in 48 hours)
+- gps+glo : will use JAXA orbits which have GPS and Glonass (usually available in 48 hours)
 - gnss : will use GFZ orbits, which is multi-GNSS (available in 3-4 days?)

 *orbit file options for experts:*